timnw2000/File-Manager/README.md

 # File Manager
 ---
-This Automation Script sorts your files according to their extensions and creates Folders and Subfolders, all files get moved to.
-In the end you don't have any loose file in your Directory only Folders and Subfolders that match the Category of Files.
+This Automation Script sorts your files according to their extensions and creates Folders and Subfolders, all files in the specified Directory get moved to.
+In the end you don't have any loose files in your Directory only Folders and Subfolders that match the Category of Files.

+Currently the Script only works only with MacOS.

 ## Installation
 ---
-Before you can use the Script with the GUI you need to `pip install` the needed dependencies.
+Before you can use the Script you need to `pip install`.

 You can do it like this:

-    pip install cleanup
+    pip install filecleaner

 ## Usage
 ---
-There are two ways you can use this script.
-Either through the CLI or through
+You can use this Script by typing `cleanup` into the CLI.
+This will open a prompt asking you to type in an absolute path to the desired directory.
+This behavior represents the default.
+There are flags you can use to change that behavior.

+The first flag is `-D`

+    cleanup -D

+This flag will tell the script to clean the Desktop directory.

+The second flag is `-d`

+    cleanup -d

+This flag will tell the script to clean the Downloads directory

+The default looks comes with no flag and looks like this

+    cleanup

+This will tell the script to clean the custom directory the user provide in the prompt

+The script will creeate an error_log.txt file which stores every file the script couldn't move to a subfolder.
+Those files will be moved to the Others directory

+The Output on the terminal shows the files and their destination directory

+    /Users/some_user/Downloads/png    ---    some_image.png
+    /Users/some_user/Downloads/csv    ---    All Locations_temperature (F).csv
+    /Users/some_user/Downloads/png    ---    some_image.png
+    /Users/some_user/Downloads/png    ---    Bildschirm­foto 2023-07-10 um 12.16.02.png
+    /Users/some_user/Downloads/avi    ---    Other0001-0130.avi

 ## License